gausby/ecoule/documentation/building-an-ecoute-data-source.md

     }

     // This is the step that will fetch the actual data.
-    // If the error variable is set to an Error, the Écoute instance
+    // If the error variable is set to an Error, the Écoule instance
     // will be terminated and throw this error to its callback Source.prototype.refresh = function(done) {
         var data = []; // return data